A. A. Johns: 1910s - 1920s

 In 1918, Johns ran for the Arizona State Senate, instead of the House, winning the Democrat's primary.
-He was the top vote-getter among state senatorial candidates in the November general election, outdistancing his fellow Democrat, C. P. Hicks by almost 500 votes, 2807–2315.
+He was the top vote-getter among state senatorial candidates in the November general election, outdistancing his fellow Democrat Charles P. Hicks by almost 500 votes, 2807–2315.
 After the election, it became apparent that Johns had the inside track to become the President of the Senate.
 D. H. Claridge, president of the prior Senate, withdrew from consideration, and Mulford Winsor also took his name out of the race.
 When the Senate convened in January 1919, Johns was selected President, without opposition.
 In late 1918, Johns and his partner, Jack Trenberth, attempted to sell their company, the Aubrey Investment Company, and all its assets to the state.
 Outgoing Governor Hunt approved the deal, but when the new governor, Thomas Campbell, unwound the deal after a negative report from the state engineer, as well as public outcry over Johns' benefitting at the cost of the taxpayers.
 In September 1920, Trenberth and Johns sued the state for breach of contract.
 In November the case was adjudicated in favor of Johns and Trenberth.
 In 1919 and early 1920 there was speculation that Johns would run either for the governorship or the U. S. Senate seat from Arizona in 1920.
 Johns eventually decided to run for re-election to the Arizona State Senate, along with Hicks.
 However, both were defeated in the general election in November, by Republicans David Morgan and Charles E. Burton.